 Finally, value-based care usually results in a shift from brand drugs to generics and cheaper alternatives as health systems and providers see margins slip due to changes in reimbursement structure.

 As for the future, MACRA is an open comment law, meaning CMS can alter it based on suggestions or if they feel a need to change direction.
 In 2017, CMS reduced requirements so providers were less likely to be penalized, while allowing more lead time to adjust to the program.
-2018 was more of the same with CMS easing regulations, so if trends continue, one might expect similar cutbacks in future years.
-Despite the continual lowering of regulatory hurdles, there has been fierce opposition to the program, most notably from The Medicare Payment Advisory Commission (MedPac), which has called for the dissolvement of the program, pitching an alternate program instead.
-Even with the blowback, stakeholders should expect the government to push a volume to value agenda, tying reimbursement to outcomes in an attempt to lower rising healthcare costs.
+2018 also brought about significant change to MIPS requirements, so if trends continue, one might expect additional changes in future years.
+Despite continuous regulatory hurdles, there has been opposition to the program.